 - 1 bottle white wine* (we opted for a pinot grigio // other options would be a dry riesling, sauvignon blanc, or cava for a sparkling option)

 - 8-10 mint leaves

 - 2 Tbsp sugar

-- Prepare simple syrup by mixing 2 Tablespoons of sugar and 2 Tablespoons of water in a small dish and microwaving for 30-second increments until sugar is dissolved.
+- Prepare simple syrup by mixing sugar and water in a small dish and microwaving for 30-second increments until sugar is dissolved.
 Alternatively, prepare a large batch on the stovetop using a 1:1 sugar-water ratio and reserve for later use.

 - Once simple syrup is ready, add 1 Tablespoon to each wine glass.
 Then add mint leaves and stir/lightly muddle.
 Next add several slices each of lemon and lime.

 - Top off with wine and let set for a few minutes so the flavors can meld together.
 Top off with more wine and citrus as needed.